 Guys you’ve just successfully made an awesome looking animation for your clip!
 You can do the same thing with any of the parameters that are in this list.
 Scale, rotation, and even opacity to fade in our out a clip.

-But there’s 1 last thing that I’m going to introduce you to without teaching, so that you can see how much more you can do with this program.
+But there’s one last thing that I’m going to introduce you to without teaching, so that you can see how much more you can do with this program.
 If you click on the particular parameter that you’re making changes to, and hit this little graph icon, you can see the animation changes over time on a graph.
 From here you can make even more specific changes to really dial in the look you want your animation to have.
-But this is a really advanced feature to come back to after youve finished this course.
+But this is a really advanced feature to come back to after you’ve finished this course.

 I hope you found this video on animations really helpful!
 In the next video we’re going over how to use layer masks.
 It’s a really essential tool in After Effects.
 Thanks so much for watching guys!
 And I hope to see you in the next video!!!